bphopkins/texmf/README.md

 # Global Custom LaTeX Macro Files, *Locally*

-This document provides [instructions](#instructions) to change the TEXMFHOME location to the bph-work USB device.
-These instructions are generalizable to other locations.
+I have decided to share some custom LaTeX macros with the world, as well as some clean [instructions](#instructions) for getting global LaTeX macro files set up locally.
+I wish something like this existed when I first tried to get it working.
 It's kind of an annoying setup, but it can be worth it.

 ### Why would you want to do this?